elisajs/elisa-pouchdb/README.md

 ## Updating a value

-If we need to update all the document, we must use the `insert()` method.
+If we need to update all the documents, we must use the `insert()` method.
 But if we want to update some fields, the `update()` method:

 ```